FreeTheMeme/Blogtin-v2/content/posts/1734645535017-project-tails/index.md

 description: "a description"
 tags: ["furry","project"]
 ---
-i will keep updateing tihs for all project updates
+i will keep updateing this for all project updates in this article (this might change)